Kaffeedrache/AspectClustering/README.md

 # AspectClustering
-Hierarchical clustering of aspect phrases with scipy
+Hierarchical clustering of aspect phrases with SciPy.

 ## Files
 - `scipy_clustering.py` - the main programm that does the clustering